stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 the mosuo, or the canela
-people, or whatever, the modern interpretation of them, oftentimes, the people who are proponents for it are failing to recognize that they had a completely different [[social system]] that made that adaptive that also included a different economic system, right? so you have multi-male, multi-female mating, but the whole tribe raised all the kids. - zubin uh-huh.
+people, or whatever, the modern interpretation of them, oftentimes, the people who are proponents for it are failing to recognize that they had a completely different [[social system]] that made that adaptive that also included a different [[economic system]], right? so you have multi-male, multi-female mating, but the whole tribe raised all the kids. - zubin uh-huh.
 - daniel the woman wasn't [695](https://www.youtube.com/watch?v=_7aIgHoydP8&t=695.621s)